Anthony J. Pennings, PhD

 © ALL RIGHTS RESERVED

 AnthonybwAnthony J. Pennings, PhD is a professor at the Department of Technology and Society, State University of New York, Korea and a Research Professor for Stony Brook University.
 He teaches AI and broadband policy.
-From 2002-2012 he taught digital economics and information systems management at New York University.
+From 2002-2012 he taught digital economics and comparative political economy at New York University.
 He also taught in the Digital Media MBA at St. Edwards University in Austin, Texas, where he lives when not in Korea.

 Comments